 As you go through this article, you’ll explore what exactly is a joint home loan, how to apply for it, why the joint home loan is better than an individual home loan, its features, and benefits.
 You will also get to know whether everyone is eligible to avail of a joint home loan or a selected few, what are the tax benefits it has in store for its applicants, the tenure for repayment, and the process to pay off the loan.
 So let’s invest some time to fulfill your inquisition towards Joint Home loans.

 What Is A Joint Home Loan?

 A joint home loan is a loan that can be availed by two or more people to purchase a house.
-It is mandatory for the co-applicants to be financially independent so that the debt is equally divided and repaid by each of the two.
+It is mandatory for the co-applicants to be financially independent so that the debt is equally divided and repaid by each of the two under a contract.
 If the joint applicants of the loan are joint owners of the property, they can also boost several tax exemptions.

 The co-applicant could be parents, siblings, spouses, children, friends, or business partners planning a start-up.
 Your co-applicant should be trustworthy and responsible enough to support you until the last penny is paid off.